stlava/stlava/README.md

 ### Greetings, Earthlings!

-Hi, my name is Slava, I write code from time to time.
+Hi, my name is Slava, I work at Nextdoor as a member of the Systems Infrastructure team.
+I'm currently looking for a top notch [SRE](https://about.nextdoor.com/careers-list/?gh_jid=2588321) or [DevOps](https://about.nextdoor.com/careers-list/?gh_jid=2588324) to join my team.

 :vulcan_salute: